Planning Process & Results from Community Meetings and Surveys

 Meeting #1: How Complete Is Your Community?

 On October 1st over 45 residents attended the first meeting for the North Shoal Creek Neighborhood Plan.
 At the meeting there was a presentation on the background of neighborhood planning and how it relates to Imagine Austin, an explanation of the process for the North Shoal Creek plan, and a brief overview of physical conditions and demographic trends for the area.

 Here is a the complete presentation from the meeting.
 Residents participated in three exercises.
 First, they discussed what makes a Complete Community, and what North Shoal Creek needs to become more complete.
 Results from this exercise are available here.
 Next, participants drew maps of Existing Conditions, including traffic issues, code or crime concerns, flooding, and identifying neighborhood centers.
 Finally, residents drew maps of where change is expected or not expected.
 All of these maps are available to view on the plan’s Flickr site.
 If you were unable to attend the meeting, please send your comments on the exercises to Jeffrey Engstrom.
 All written input from the meeting is available here.

 Staff hosted an additional meeting on Saturday, April 22nd, 2017.
 At this meeting participants engaged in a large group discussion, where everyone was given a chance to express their ideas with the entire group.
 The presentation from the meeting is available here.
 Notes from the discussion are available on the plan’s Flickr site.
+Additionally, there was a request for clarification of the Redevelopment Potential Map, which is now available here.
 If you were unable to attend and would like to submit comments on the exercises, please send them to Jeffrey Engstrom.